edenbd50/CryptoBull-Claim-Check/README.md

 ```

-By looking at the request I've seen that the 7777 isnt located in any part of the request.. and finally realized that it is part of the data:
+By looking at the request I've seen that the 7777 isn't located in any part of the request.. and finally realized that it is part of the data:

 `0x45083abc0000000000000000000000000000000000000000000000000000000000001e61`